THE BEST VALUE CARBON WHEELSET

 I did find the C 38 quite stiff and handled very well on good paved surfaces.
 While there was no snap when I accelerated, they responded on par with the deeper 45mm and 50mm value carbon wheels I’ve been testing, most of which are also not rubber burners.

-There’s no denying the C 38 comes at a good price from a company whose dealer network through parent Specialized offers great service and support.
+There’s no denying the C 38 comes at a good price from a company whose parent, Specialized, offers a great dealer network and strong service and support.
 Despite all that goodness, its better-than-most stiffness, and confident handling performance, these wheels weren’t fun to ride and held me back from going as hard as I normally would.

 At the end of the day, that’s what matters most to me.